laginha/django-easy-response/docs/settings.md

 ## CAREFUL_SERIALIZATION

-Check and serialize each item of the iterable returned object (e.g. list and dict).
+Check and serialize each item of the following iterable returned object:

+- list
+- generator
+- dict

 Defaults to `True`.

 ```python
 def view(request):